Today's Articles

 Elijah Marrs, Soldier, and Minister born

-*The birth of Elijah Marrs is celebrated on this date in 1840.
-He was a Black soldier, minister, and educator.
-Elijah P. Marrs was born a slave in Shelby County, Kentucky, to Andrews and Frances Marrs.
-His father, Andrew, had been granted his freedom by his master before Elijah was born, but his mother was […]
+*This date in 1840 is celebrated as the birth date of Elijah Marrs, a Black soldier, minister, and educator.
+Elijah P. Marrs was born into slavery in Shelby County, Kentucky, to Andrews and Frances Marrs.
+His father, Andrew, had been granted his freedom by his master before Elijah was born, but his mother was still […]

 learn more